 If you're using badges your organization already has, you may need to configure the RFID reader to correctly scan your organization's RFID badges.
 You should test out scanning your organization's RFID badges using the RFID readers before using the RFID reader with Tulip.
 You can test the RFID scanner by plugging it into your computer – your computer will recognize it as a keyboard and the RFID scanner will type out the badge IDs as you scan badges.

-Tulip-supported digital calipers are plug-and-play on the Tulip Gateway only.
+Tulip-supported digital calipers are plug-and-play on the Tulip Edge Hardware only.

 Tulip supports the following digital calipers: